iama3191/rock-paper-scissors-lizard-spock/README.md

 ### Accessibility

 [WAVE](https://wave.webaim.org/) was used for testing the accessibility of the site.
-The test The first time, the results were that the buttons didn't have 'aria-label', I added the attributes for all buttons and run the test again.
+For the first test, the results were that the buttons didn't have 'aria-label', I added the attributes for all buttons and run the test again.
 The results were better and didn't show errors.
 This web also checked the color contrast and the tests were passed.

 ![contrast color test](assets/images/images-readme/testing/color-contrast.png)